Health and Welfare

 The College Doctor’s practice is situated on Beaumont Street, a couple of hundred yards from the main entrance.
 Students are expected to register with the surgery when they arrive in Oxford.

-The College Nurse, Mrs Anne Harpin, has daily drop-in sessions on site and is always available by email or phone.
+The College Nurse, Helen Thornton, holds weekday drop-in sessions on site and will be available by email or phone.

 The Dean Team

-The Dean, Dr Ben Morgan, is responsible for the general welfare of all students, and he is supported by the Assistant Dean, Ms Hannah Ryley and Junior Deans, all of whom are graduate students of Worcester.
-There are also Wardens located in residential buildings.
+The Dean, Dr Ben Morgan, is responsible for the general welfare of all students, and he is supported by the Assistant Dean, Dr Hannah Ryley and Junior Deans, all of whom are graduate students of Worcester and act as Wardens in residential buildings.
 Students can contact any member of the Dean Team for help with any kind of issue or problem.

 Student Welfare Officer